cypress-io/cypress/docs/source/guides/cypress-basics/core-concepts.md

 ## Implicit Subjects with [`cy.should`](https://on.cypress.io/api/should) or [`cy.and`](https://on.cypress.io/api/and)

 Using [`cy.should`](https://on.cypress.io/api/should) or [`cy.and`](https://on.cypress.io/api/and) commands is the preferred way of making an assertion in Cypress.
-These are typical Cypress Commands, which means they can be called against a Chainer and will ultimately be applied to the current Subject flowing through the chain.
+These are typical Cypress Commands, which means they can be called against a Chainer and will ultimately be applied to the current Subject in the chain.

 ```javascript
 // the implicit subject here is the first <tr>